sam6tn/studenthousing/README.md

 The web app works best on Google Chrome.
 The site was also made accessible by google accounts, so the following email information below can be used to sign in.

-## Sign In Information
+## Sign-In Information

-Email Profile: team1housing@gmail.com
+Email Username: team1housing@gmail.com

 Email password: offgrounds